-Nancy Pelosi’s Daughter Is Smearing Reporters For Criticizing Joe Biden’s Treasury Secretary, Journalist Says
+Nancy Pelosi's Daughter Is Smearing Reporters For Criticizing Joe Biden's Treasury Secretary, Journalist Says

-Journalist Glenn Greenwald took aim at Nancy Pelosi’s daughter on Friday for what he claimed was tantamount to smearing reporters for their reporting on Joe Biden’s Treasury Secretary, Janet Yellen.
+Journalist Glenn Greenwald took aim at Nancy Pelosi's daughter, Christine Pelosi, on Friday for what he claimed was tantamount to smearing reporters for their stories on Joe Biden's Treasury Secretary, Janet Yellen.

 "Right on cue, the daughter of Nancy Pelosi — one of the richest members in Congress — smears reporters as misogynists for the crime of reporting on the obscene enrichment of Biden's Treasury Secretary by Wall St right before she took that position," he tweeted.

-Greenwald was responding to a tweet from Pelosi’s daughter directed at Daily Beast/MSNBC journalist Sam Stein, who promoted a Friday Politico article on Yellen’s purported profiteering in Wall Street and from corporate speeches.
+Greenwald was responding to a tweet from the House speaker's daughter directed at Daily Beast/MSNBC journalist Sam Stein, who promoted a Friday Politico article on Yellen's purported profiteering in Wall Street and from corporate speeches.

 "Outrageous that Janet Yellen was paid for these speeches... at lower rates than her male counterparts," she tweeted sarcastically.

-The Speaker of the House’s daughter later pushed back on the suggestion that paid orations are “de facto ‘corruption.'”
+Christine Pelosi later pushed back on the suggestion that paid orations are "de facto 'corruption.'"

-The Politico piece in question claimed that Yellen’s financial disclosures revealed she earned over $7.2 million in speaking fees over the past two years from Wall St. and corporations such as Google, Goldman Sachs, and Citi.
+The Politico piece in question claimed that Yellen's financial disclosures revealed she earned over $7.2 million in speaking fees over the past two years from Wall Street and corporations such as Google, Goldman Sachs, and Citi.
 The former chair of the Federal Reserve notably earned almost $1 million from nine speeches to Citi.

 "While Yellen has drawn mostly praise from progressives to date, her millions of dollars in income from big banks is likely to generate questions about how close she is with Wall Street," the publication reported.